-Top 10 Reasons for (Termination) Getting Fired
+Top 10 Reasons for Getting Fired

 There are many reasons that companies fire employees.
 But for most employees, companies don't need a reason.
 Unless you are covered by a bargaining agreement or employment contract, you're likely an at-will employee.
 Employment at will means that an employee can be terminated at any time without any reason and without notice.

+That said, most employers won't fire an employee without cause.
+Most firings are considered termination for cause, which means the employee is fired for a specific reason.
 Also, keep in mind that a job termination is different from a lay-off, which takes place when an employee is let go because of a lack of work.

 10 Reasons Employees Can Get Fired